A Little History

 The other 10% is focused on other projects.
 I built and designed the website for Yolcan, Mexico City’s organic veggie box delivery service and producer for restaurants like Pujol (!!).
 My whole life has been full of sustainable agricultural projects, and it seems it will always be (life goal: own a farm… or a vineyard maybe?).

 I write a lot about being a foreigner in Mexico, and being surrounded by those whom are only Spanish speaking.
-Most of the time I feel like a pig in a pack of dogs, completely different from everyone around me.
+Most of the time I feel like a total outsider, completely different from everyone around me.
 It’s exhausting, it’s challenging, it’s exhilarating, and I wouldn’t trade it for the world.

 This blog is a series of journal entries that used to be reserved to a journal tucked under my mattress.